Keyframes/Keyframes/README.md

-    onBeforeStart, // Optional: Fired before the animation starts. onStart, // Optional: Fired after the animation started. onIteration, // Optional: If your animation has multiple iterations, this function will fire after each one. onEnd, // Optional: Fired at the end of the animation but if using a `queue` or `chain`, it will fire after the queue/chain has completed.
+    onBeforeStart, // Optional: Fired before the animation starts. onStart, // Optional: Fired after the animation started. onIteration, // Optional: If your animation has multiple iterations, this function will fire after each one. onEnd, // Optional: Fired at the end of the animation but if using a `queue`, it will fire after the queue has completed.
 });
 ```